 - NetDocuments (a cloud-based document management system) is used by our law firm for all document storage and management.
 NetDocuments, based in Salt Lake City, Utah (but with data storage systems around the world) has been around since 1999.
 Small firms like ours, plus large, international law firms use NetDocuments.
 Details on NetDocuments security practices are in this video.

 Both Clio and NetDocuments provide tools to securely share messages and/or documents.
-You may receive secure hyperlinks to documents from the law firm via both of these services.
+You may receive secure hyperlinks to documents from the law firm via either of these services.